Samagra-Development/Samagra-Website/src/pages/joinus/index.md

 templateKey: joinus-page
 title: Join Us
 infoText1: Join Us
-infoText2: "Disclaimer:  <p> If you are shortlisted, our team will contact you via email and/or phone.
+infoText2: "Disclaimer: If you are shortlisted, our team will contact you via email and/or phone.
 Please note, we will not be able to provide individual feedback on profiles or interview rounds.
 Rejection emails will be sent in February, after the entire process is completed."
 formAcceptance: Click here to download the  <a target={"_blank"}